 - Failure to maintain vehicle: An accident can be caused by faulty brakes, threadbare tires, or any other preventable mechanical failure.

-- Hours of service violations: Violations can occur when an employer alters logbooks or asks a truck driver to skip breaks.
+- Hours-of-service violations: Violations can occur when an employer alters logbooks or asks a truck driver to skip breaks.
 The trucking company can be vicariously liable even if it did not know the driver violated hours of service regulations.

 The laws and regulations surrounding trucking companies and their drivers are often complex.
 It can be challenging to establish who is at fault.
-The negligent party may be neither the driver nor the trucking company, but could be the company that was responsible for the maintenance of the vehicles or the shipper responsible for loading the cargo that shifted during delivery.
+The negligent party may be neither the driver nor the trucking company, but rather the company responsible for the maintenance of the vehicles or the shipper responsible for loading the cargo that shifted during delivery.

-Laborde Earles Injury Lawyers’s team of professionals can help in establishing who is at fault.
-If you or a loved one has been impacted by a truck accident, we are here to help you find out who is responsible and what is owed to you.
+Laborde Earles Injury Lawyers’ team of professionals can help in establishing who is at fault.
+If you or a loved one has been impacted by a truck accident, we are here to help you determine who is responsible and what is owed to you.
 We can help gather the evidence and witnesses to build your case showing negligence.

 Louisiana’s Statute of Limitations Limits Your Time to Sue

-Missing the deadline could mean that you are unable to bring a suit to court and recover any awards.
-This is why it is important to speak to a Henderson truck accident lawyer as soon as practical after the accident occurred.
+Missing the deadline could end your opportunity to bring a lawsuit to court and recover any awards.
+This is why it is important to speak to a Henderson truck accident lawyer as soon as you can after the accident.
 The sooner you act, the sooner we can advise you on your legal options, help you build a case, and gather all the evidence.

-A Henderson Truck Accident Lawyer Can Help
+Our Henderson, Louisiana, Truck Accident Lawyers Can Help

 We understand the frustration and anguish you might be experiencing after a truck accident, dealing with the damages, injuries, and insurances.
 We can help you understand the legal issues surrounding your accident.